Japanese Dedekind domains are excellent: Introduction

 Let $A$ be an $S$-ring of integers of a global field $K$, where $S$ is a nonempty finite set of places of $K$ containing all Archimedean ones.
 The well-known fundamental identity in number theory states that for any finite field extension $L/K$ and any nonzero prime ideal $\grp$ of $A$, one has

 where $e_i$ and $f_i$ are the ramification index and residue class degree of the prime ideals $\grP_i$ lying over $\grp$ (for $1\le i \le r$), respectively.
 If $A$ is an arbitrary Dedekind domain, then the fundamental identity is no longer true but instead one has the fundamental inequality $\sum_i e_i f_i\le [L:K]$ in general.
-It is well known that when the integral closure $B$ of $A$ is $L$ is a finitely generated $A$-module, the equality holds; on the other hand the strict inequality can occur; see \cite{serre:lf}.
+It is well known that when the integral closure $B$ of $A$ is $L$ is a finitely generated $A$-module, the equality holds; on the other hand the strict inequality can occur; see \cite[Remark p.~15]{serre:lf}.

-One can rephrase the statement in terms of valuation theory cf. \cite[Chap.
-II, Proposition 8.5, p.~165]{neukirch:ant}.
-Under this setting, the fundamental inequality was generalized to extensions of an arbitrary valuation $v$ of a field $K$ by Cohen and Zariski~\cite{cohen-zariski}.
-In \cite{schmidt:1936} Schmidt constructed a valuation $v$ of a field $K$ such that the valuation ring $A$ is not Japanese, that is, there is a finite field extension $L$ of $K$ so that the integral closure $B$ of $A$ is not finitely generated as an $A$-module.
-Furthermore, one can also show that Schmidt's example realizes the strict inequality in the fundamental inequality in terms of valuaiton theory, cf.~\cite{cohen-zariski}.
+One can rephrase the statement in terms of valuation theory, cf.~\cite[Chap.~II, Proposition 8.5, p.~165]{neukirch:ant}.
+In this reformation, Cohen and Zariski~\cite{cohen-zariski} proved a fundamental inequality for extensions of an arbitrary valuation $v$ of a field $K$ to a finite field extension $L/K$.
+Earlier Schmidt \cite{schmidt:1936} constructed a valuation ring $A$ in $K$ which is non-Japanese, that is, the integral closure $B$ of $A$ in some finite extension $L/K$ is not finite over $A$.
+Furthermore, Schmidt's example realizes the strict inequality in the fundamental inequality, cf.~\cite{cohen-zariski}.

-In this paper we would like to modify the fundamental identity so that it holds for arbitrary Dedekind domains.
-Furthermore, we also would like to find a necessary and sufficient condition for $A$ such that the original fundamental identity holds true for any finite extension $L/K$.
-The main results of this paper are as follows.
+In this paper we show a modified fundamental identity for arbitrary Dedekind domains as follows.

 \begin{thm} Let $A$ be a Dedekind domain with quotient field $K$, $L$ a finite extension field of $K$ with integral closure $B$ of $A$.
 For any nonzero prime ideal $\grp$ of $A$ one has the equality